Stuycs-K/project03-final-09-metlitskyl-bellowsa-chenm/DEVLOG.md

 ### 2024-01-10 - attempted to get transmit_file fxn to send file contents and not break the system
 debugging...

-### 2024-01-11 - WORKING SEND/RECV FILES + FIXED CHILD ISSUE + ORGANIZATION
+### 2024-01-11 - WORKING SEND/RECV FILES + FIXED CHILD ISSUE + ORGANIZATION + TWO WAY FUNCTIONALITY
 Solved problem with the client getting messed up on read.
 Issue was is was reading too many bytes -> struct was interupted.

 improved h file orgination.

+"TWO WAY DOWNLOAD?PUSH FROM SERVER NOW WORKSgit add .git add . this is very exciting. to push simply type `./client push <what to push>` to download do `./client download <where to download too>`

-time: 1hr:30min
+time: 2hr:30min

 ### 2024-01-03 - Brief description